blakeruprecht/blakeruprecht.github.io/content/fighting.md

 ---
-title: Boxing
+title: Fighting
 date: 2025-06-03
 ---
 > "Fighting is always the last answer to a problem."

-Boxing as spiritual practice.
-Self-defense.
-Martial art.
+I like the views of fighting as a spiritual practice, as a true art-form.
+Use it for self-defense.
 The best reason to learn to fight is so that you never have to.

+I'm still new to practicing fighting, so for now, I'm just picking a style: **boxing**.

 **Other modalities**
 MMA has been a proven ground for fighting styles.
 One thing is for sure, any one method is insufficient, all the good fighters combine the 3 big styles.